xaju5/CyberRange-MT/README.md

 ### helm-charts

-A collection of helm-chart with major vulnerabilities.
-The goal of these helm-charts is to test a provilege escalation on a Kubernetes cluster.
+A openssh helm-chart with major vulnerabilities.
+The goal of this helm-charts is to test a provilege escalation on a Kubernetes cluster.
+For that purpouse, it uses a wrong configured hostpath volume to gain access to the host of the running Kubernetes pod.
+Be careful when installing it!